This text is translated into Russian by google automatic human level neural machine.

 The crisis is a crisis, but in the Far East, it seems, they think about it in the last place - while there are federal funding projects grow one by one like mushrooms

-Talking about the Amur hydroelectric power station is a more than fascinating activity.
-Moreover, our interlocutor is one of the most charismatic and advanced specialists of RusHydro in terms of communication with the media (private opinions of employees of federal publications - author's note) - Deputy General Director of PJSC "RusHydro" - "Bureyskaya HPP " "Vladimir Gorshenin .
+Talking about the Amur hydroelectric power plants is more than exciting.
+Moreover, our interlocutor is one of the most charismatic and advanced specialists of RusHydro in terms of communication with the media (private opinions of employees of federal publications - author's note) - Deputy General Director of PJSC RusHydro - Bureyskaya HPP "Vladimir Gorshenin ...

 - How much does the Amur region supply annually with available stations?

 - The installed capacity of the Zeyskaya HPP is 1,3 thousand MW, Bureyskaya - 2,1 thousand MW, plus Nizhne-Bureyskaya - 320 MW.
 That is, in total, after the commissioning of the Nizhne-Bureyskaya station, we will reach 4 GW. for development.
 It is approximately